 When it comes to retail and ancillaries, personalization matters.
 Research shows that 75% of consumers are more likely to buy something from a company that knows their purchase history and recommends products based on their preferences.

-Take me, for example.
-If you analyzed my bookings, you’d see that I pay for extra legroom for all but the shortest flights.
-I’ve never told you my height, but the pointer is right there in the data.
+Here’s an example–let’s say we’re analyzing the bookings of a particular person and discover that they pay for extra legroom for all but the shortest flights.
+We don’t know if they are tall or not, but the pointer is right there in the data.
 Imagine a system which interrogates my shopping history and cohort data from thousands of other passengers and creates those kinds of tailored preferences at scale.

 Airlines rightly want to target the in-cabin experience as another profit opportunity.
 They have a captive audience who are most likely bored, hungry, and predisposed to spend.

 A good starting point is the data made available to cabin staff.
 Beyond name and seat number, it should include the passenger’s last flight, preferences, and purchase history.
 The journey to “Nice to see you again so soon, Mister Traveler.
 I take it you need WiFi and a hot sandwich – let me know if you need help connecting to Netflix” is easier than you think.

 Building on this, airlines could allow the passenger to prebook a taxi, hotel or meal at the other end using the in-flight entertainment system or their own device.
 All this data must then be gathered and aggregated with other system information to inform and enrich the next flight experience.

 But it’s not just about enabling the passenger to do their own thing.
 It’s also about responding proactively with data when events don’t go to plan.
 When a flight is delayed, this needs to be a trigger for increasingly responsive downstream notifications and changes which anticipate the impact on the customer and their service needs.